sagnikc395/notes/README.md

----
-title: Notes
-tags:
-  - notes
+## notes
-  - blog
-  - ideas
----
-My notes on various stuff and others.
+My notes backup on various stuff and others.